 Year of the Vote: Gender, Politics, & Power

-Wilkes University presents Year of the Vote: Gender, Politics, & Power as a yearlong celebration of the ratification of the 19th amendment and women's right to vote.
+In 2020, Wilkes University presented Year of the Vote: Gender, Politics, & Power as a yearlong celebration of the ratification of the 19th amendment and women's right to vote.

-"Year of the Vote" is a collaborative interdisciplinary project of Wilkes University faculty which explores issues women have historically faced, challenges women face today, and dicussions about the future.
-This series will consist of monthly thematic lectures, podcasts that correlate with our monthly theme, monthly EqualiTEAS and other special events.
+"Year of the Vote" was a collaborative interdisciplinary project of Wilkes University faculty which explores issues women have historically faced, challenges women face today, and dicussions about the future.
+This series consisted of monthly thematic lectures, podcasts that correlate with our monthly theme, monthly EqualiTEAS and other special events.
 Academic departments represented in the series include:

 - Women & Gender Studies